Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: ANALYSIS AND RESULTS

 where $w_i = 1/\delta n_{e,i} ^2$ is the weight and $\delta n_{e,i}$ is the uncertainty in $n_e$ on the $i^{th}$ pixel.
 The error on the weighted mean is calculated as the standard error with the standard deviation calculated from the unbiased weighted variance.
 The yellow annuli in Fig.~\ref{fig:single_galaxy} show an example of linear binning.

-Fig.~\ref{fig:figure_2} and \ref{fig:figure_3} illustrate the radial distributions of the electron density for each galaxy, employing linear and non-linear binning, respectively, obtained by using the \texttt{Pipe3D} data.
-Each data point represents the weighted average of the electron density calculated using Eq.~\ref{eqn:equation_wtd_avg} in different bins of each galaxy and colour-coded accordingly.
-The colour panels on the right show the MaNGA-ID of SFGs and Non-SFGs in the upper and lower panels, respectively, arranged in the decreasing order of sSFR.
-The left and right panels represent the density scatter plot obtained from S\,\textsc{ii} and O\,\textsc{ii}, respectively, for SFGs and the lower panels represent the same for the Non-SFGs.
+Fig.~\ref{fig:figure_2} illustrates the radial distributions of the electron density for individual galaxies among SFGs (blue dots) and Non-SFGs (brown crosses), respectively, employing linear and non-linear binning in the left and right panels, respectively, for the DAP data.
+Each data point represents the weighted average of the electron density calculated using Eq.~\ref{eqn:equation_wtd_avg} in different bins of each galaxy.
 We find that the individual galaxy profiles do not differ much when comparing the two binning schemes.
-Also, we observe that the scatter plots for both SFGs and Non-SFGs exhibit a qualitative decreasing trend in the case of both S\,\textsc{ii} and O\,\textsc{ii}.
+Also, we observe that the scatter plots of $\bar{n}_{e_w}$ exhibit a qualitative decreasing trend in the case of both SFGs and Non-SFGs.
 To quantify the effect statistically, we distribute the data points into bins of radial distance r/R$_e$.
 Since the MaNGA sample is not volume-limited, any statistical analysis requires a volume correction for all the galaxies, as discussed in detail by \cite{Wake_2017}.
 Our sample includes galaxies from ``primary+" and ``secondary" MaNGA subsamples, we adopt the volume weights ($w^{\prime}$) calculated by \cite{Wake_2017}, and provided in the ``\texttt{DAPall}" file by \cite{Belfiore_2019} and \cite{Westfall_2019}.
 Also, as discussed in Section~6.4 of \cite{Wake_2017}, the inclination selection can introduce a bias due to higher extinction in edge-on galaxies than in face-on galaxies.
 Since our sample purely consists of face-on galaxies, there will be no such bias in our analysis and the standard volume weights can be used.
 Thus, we calculate the weighted average of electron densities in each radial bin as,

 and the error on this averaged density is calculated using error propagation as,